globusonline/provision/doc/instance_operations.rst

 	the latest version of the Globus Provision "golden AMI", so you can use the configuration files shown here verbatim.

+	.. ifconfig:: website == "yes"

+		The AMI used in the example files is a 32-bit AMI, but we also provide a 64-bit AMI.
+		The latest versions of our AMIs are listed in the :ref:`ami` page.

+	.. ifconfig:: website != "yes"

+		The AMI used in the example files is a 32-bit AMI, but we also provide a 64-bit AMI.
-	The latest version of the AMI is also listed on the main Globus Provision website.
+		The latest versions of our AMIs are listed on the main Globus Provision website.

 We are also specifying the `EC2 instance type <http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/instance-types.html>`_ to use.
 We are using the `"micro-instance" <http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/index.html?concepts_micro_instances.html>`_